queryluke/masseffect-5e-data/text/en/bestiary/n-7-slayer.md

     n7-training:
       name: N7 Training
       text: The N7 Slayer has advantage on its first attack roll each turn.
+    powercasting:
+      name: Powercasting
+      text: >-
+        The n7 slayer is a 9th-level powercaster.
+Its powercasting ability is Wisdom (power save DC 13, +5 to hit with powers).
+The n7 slayer has the following powers:
   actions:
     multiattack:
       name: Multiattack